Infantry Carrier Vehicle M1126 Stryker1-7

 ~530km, roads

-The Stryker ICV is the basis for a family of vehicles.
-The vehicles are full time 4-wheel drive with selectable 8-wheel drive, and the front two axles are steered.
-The transmission includes a 2-speed transfer case.
-Strykers are fitted with a height management system integrated with the hydropneumatic suspension that allows the vehicles to be lowered for loading aboard transport aircraft.
-Runflat tire liners are fitted that can sustain speeds of 48kph (30mph) after the tires have been compromised.
-A central tire inflation system is also mounted, and this has settings for highways, cross-country, snow/mud/sand, and emergency pressure.
-Strykers are fitted with the FBCB2 (Force XXI Battle Command Brigade and Below) Blue Force Tracker for identifying and transmitting the locations of friendly and enemy forces.
-Instead of the .50cal MG or 40mm grenade launcher, a 7.62mm M240B machine gun can be mounted on the remote weapon system (RWS) via an adapter, and 3200 7.62mm rounds can be carried.
-Four 4-barrel 66mm M6 smoke grenade launchers are also mounted on the RWS.
+The Stryker ICV was the basis for a family of vehicles.
+The vehicles were full time 4-wheel drive with selectable 8-wheel drive, and the front two axles were steered.
+The transmission included a 2-speed transfer case.
+Strykers were fitted with a height management system integrated with the hydropneumatic suspension that allowed the vehicles to be lowered for loading aboard transport aircraft.
+Runflat tire liners were fitted that could sustain speeds of 48kph (30mph) after the tires had been compromised.
+A central tire inflation system was also mounted, and this had settings for highways, cross-country, snow/mud/sand, and emergency pressure.
+Strykers were equipped with the FBCB2 (Force XXI Battle Command Brigade and Below) Blue Force Tracker for identifying and transmitting the locations of friendly and enemy forces.
+Instead of the .50cal MG or 40mm grenade launcher, a 7.62mm M240B machine gun could be mounted on the remote weapon system (RWS) via an adapter, and 3,200 7.62mm rounds could be carried.
+Four 4-barrel 66mm M6 smoke grenade launchers were also mounted on the RWS.

-The vehicle commander sits behind the engine on the right side of the vehicle, directly behind the RWS.
-The commander has two monitors, one directly in front of him for the RWS fire control unit--which can also show the image from the driver's thermal viewer--and one to his front left for the FBCB2 system.
-The infantry squad leader sits beside the commander, and is provided with a video display terminal that can show images from the RWS, driver's thermal viewer, FBCB2 system, vehicle diagnostic systems, or integral training software.
-The infantry squad uses a rear ramp for entry and egress, and a door is built into the right side of the ramp.
-Two inboard-facing benches are provided, seating five men on the left side and four opposite them.
-The vehicle commander and squad leaders have roof hatches, two air guard hatches are placed in the rear roof, and a side escape hatch is found between the second and third axles on the hull's upper left side.
-A 21,000lb- (9525kg-) self-recovery winch is mounted behind the driver's hatch.
+The vehicle commander sat behind the engine on the right side of the vehicle, directly behind the RWS.
+The commander had two monitors, one directly in front of him for the RWS fire control unit--which could also show the image from the driver's thermal viewer--and one to his front left for the FBCB2 system.
+The infantry squad leader sat beside the commander, and was provided with a video display terminal that could show images from the RWS, driver's thermal viewer, FBCB2 system, vehicle diagnostic systems, or integral training software.
+The infantry squad used a rear ramp for entry and egress, and a door was built into the right side of the ramp.
+Two inboard-facing benches were provided, seating five men on the left side and four opposite them.
+The vehicle commander and squad leaders had roof hatches; two air guard hatches were placed in the rear roof; and a side escape hatch was found between the second and third axles on the hull's upper left side.
+A 21,000lb- (9,525kg-) Rotzler Treibmatic TR 080 hydraulic self-recovery winch was installed behind the driver's hatch.
+Around 46m (150') of single-layer 16mm (.63") winch cable was usable from the vehicle's front, and a remote control allowed operation from the driver's position or up to 10m (33') away.
+The winch could perform speeds up to ~6.5m/sec (21ft/sec).

-Strykers can resist 7.62mm machine gun fire with their armor base, and up to 14.5mm machine gun fire all-around when fitted with MEXAS 2C armor tiles.
-Slat armor can also be mounted to help protect against antitank rockets.
-The slat armor arrays add ~2,200kg (~4,850lbs) to the vehicle's weight, which can adversely affect the central tire inflation system as well as the vehicle's handling.
+Strykers could resist 7.62mm machine gun fire with their armor base, and up to 14.5mm machine gun fire all-around when fitted with MEXAS 2C armor tiles.
+Slat armor could also be mounted to help protect against antitank rockets.
+The slat armor arrays added ~2,200kg (~4,850lbs) to the vehicle's weight, which could adversely affect the central tire inflation system as well as the vehicle's handling.
+In 2009, additional armor was added below the driver as part of the Driver's Enhancement Kit (DEK).

 References